Bake or Break

 What You’ll Need

-• Light brown sugar – Don’t use a dark brown sugar here; its stronger molasses flavor is a little too much for this recipe.
+• Sugar – I like to use both granulated sugar and light brown sugar.
+Don’t use a dark brown sugar here; its stronger molasses flavor is a little too much for this recipe.

 • Sour cream – Be sure to use full-fat sour cream, not reduced-fat or fat-free.